veridisyndrome/KAIST/README.md

-# PIM-based AI accelerator and software stack for efficient LLM inference
+# (In review) PIM-based AI accelerator and software stack for efficient LLM inference
 ## @KAIST (한국과학기술원) | Concurrency & Parallelism Lab

 ##### Focused on the early stages of research in PIM-based technology for optimizing large-scale model inference, particularly for LLMs.
 Conducted comprehensive paper reviews, comparative analyses of architectures, reproduced experimental results, and developed new research proposals to address identified gaps.